ShayaanZari/HN-on-a-platter/development.md

 2. Insertion of IDs

 This is done right after the merge, when the IDs that have been classified have been met with their classifications.
-It could happen right after retrieving the info, or right after filtering, but it's a better design to do it after they've actually been classified.
+It could happen right after retrieving the info, or right after filtering, but it's a more robust design choice to do it after they've actually been classified.
 Though, I haven't added any error handling at this point.

 ## Discord Publishing
 I had already made a Discord bot in an old project, and the actual Discord setup in n8n was very straightforward.
 The only hitch I encountered was that it wanted the timestamp in ISO 8601 format, while the HN API gave it in Unix/Epoch.
 Some googling revealed the solution to this: